This Japanese-style souffle cheesecake is just three ingredients. It’s light, fluffy, and a shortcut version of the traditional Japanese cheesecake.

 - 4 oz full fat cream cheese softened to room temperature

-Preheat oven to 338°F. Grease and line a 6 inch round cake pan or 6 inch round springform pan with parchment paper.
-Please use a pan that is at least 3 inches tall as the cake will rise quite high.
-If you are using a regular cake pan (fixed bottom), make sure to create 4 parchment paper handles that will allow you to lift the finished cake out easily (basically two long strips of parchment paper that will run down inside one side of the pan, across the bottom and up the opposite side of the pan.
+- Preheat oven to 338°F. Grease and line a 6 inch round cake pan.
+I recommend using a one piece round cake pan (no removeable bottom) because this cake needs to be cooked in a water bath.
+Create 4 parchment paper handles that will allow you to lift the finished cake out easily (basically two long strips of parchment paper that will run down inside one side of the pan, across the bottom and up the opposite side of the pan.
 The two strips should cross and form an "X' in the at the bottom center of the pan.
 The strips should be placed underneath the parchment paper being used to line the cake.
 This way when your cake is finished, you can grip the four handles and lift your cake.
-If you are using a springform pan you won't need these handles and just need the parchment paper lining the cake pan.
+I